J-iridium/Foundy/README.md

 ## 🚀 Overview

 Foundy simplifies how you manage and deliver digital content.
-Whether you’re a freelancer, small business, or an agency, Foundy lets you:
+Whether you’re a freelancer, small business, or agency, Foundy lets you:

 - 📚 Manage **blog posts**, **pages**, and **media** from one clean dashboard.
 - 🛍️ Handle **product catalogs** without the complexity of Shopify or WooCommerce.
 - 🔐 Provide **developer access** to your data via secure APIs and SDKs.
 - 🎨 White-label and brand your workspace for your agency or clients.
-- ☁️ Host content centrally while delivering it to **any frontend** — SvelteKit, Next.js, or custom stacks.
+- ☁️ Host content centrally while delivering it to **any frontend** - SvelteKit, Next.js, WordPress, or custom stacks/frameworks.

 ---